 The benefits of choosing an electric energy supplier in CT include:

-- Savings When you shop for an electricity supplier in CT, you can lock in a fixed rate that’s lower than the utility price to compare or SSO.
+- Savings When you shop for an electricity supplier in CT, you can lock in a fixed rate that may be lower than the current Standard Service Offer.

 - Security Your rate won’t changed every 6 months, like it does with the utility.
 This gives you control over the rate you will pay.

-- Options All plans in CT offer at least the minimum of 25% renewable energy as part of the Renewable Portfolio Standard, but you can also choose to go with 100% green energy.
+- Options All plans in CT offer at least the minimum amount of renewable energy as outlined in the Renewable Portfolio Standard, but you can also choose to go with 100% green energy when available.
 You can select from long or short term fixed rate plans.
 You can even choose a plan that offers incentives or a charitable donation.

 The best part?
 No change in the reliability of your electricity delivery service.
 Your local utility will continue to deliver electricity to your home, send your bill and help you if your power goes out.
 And no, if your lights go out, the utility does not get their (supply) customers’ lights on first.
 That’s an urban legend.
 The utility serves all customers equally.

 Can I Choose a CT Electricity Supplier?

 You may know Eversource by its old name, Connecticut Light and Power / CL&P. Eversource is the largest utility in CT, servicing most of CT, except the Greater Bridgeport-New Haven area and a few scattered towns.
 They are the default electricity provider and utility in Hartford, Waterbury, Stamford, New London, Torrington and more.
 A full list of Eversource service areas can be found on their site.

 The United Illuminating Company/UI serves the Greater Bridgeport-New Haven corridor.

 If you live in Groton, Norwich, Jewett City, South Norwalk and East Norwalk, your service is provided through Connecticut Municipal Electric Energy Cooperative, or CMEEC.
 These areas are not deregulated, so you don’t have electricity choice.